-At the Royal BC Museum, you will see stories that are 550 million years old, as told by artifacts, specimens and documents collected through time.
+At the Royal BC Museum, you will see stories that are 550 million years old, as told by artifacts, specimens, and documents collected through time.

-Museum admission is priced at $18 while seniors, students and the youth enjoy a discounted rate of $11.
+Museum admission is priced at $18 while seniors, students, and the youth enjoy a discounted rate of $11.
 Royal BC Museum is open daily from 10 AM to 5 PM.

 2. Stay awhile at the Victoria Harbour

 In your pursuit of seeing what’s on Vancouver Island, chances are you’ll find your way in the beautiful Victoria Harbour.
-Utilized by the First Nations a long way back, the harbour still acts as a place where different vessels and ships can moor.
+Utilized by the First Nations a long way back, the harbor still acts as a place where different vessels and ships can moor.

-Read also: HOW TO TRAVEL FROM VANCOUVER TO VICTORIA
+Read also: HOW TO TRAVEL FROM VANCOUVER TO VICTORIA.

 3. Go wine tasting at the Saanich Peninsula

 One of the estates that grow wine here is The Roost Farm Bakery and Vineyard Bistro.
-Take a tour of their ten-acre property and savor their specialty wines such as their signature Ginger Sweet Heart.
+Take a tour of their ten-acre property and savor their specialty wines, such as their signature Ginger Sweet Heart.